BgeeDB/anatomical-similarity-annotations/release/README.md

 These three lines are summarized in the file `summary_similarity_annotations.tsv` into one single line, providing a global level of confidence in this annotation, from all the evidence lines available.

-#### ancestral_taxa_homology_annotations.tsv
+### ancestral_taxa_homology_annotations.tsv

 One of the questions that can be answered thanks to the similarity annotations is:
 "in which lineage did that anatomical structure first appear?".
 This is the information that can be retrieved in the file `ancestral_taxa_homology_annotations.tsv`.
-This file contains annotations targeting the highest lineage with a positive and reliable information of historical homology, for each anatomical structure.
-It thus provides for each anatomical structure the lineage in which it appeared.
+This file contains annotations targeting the highest lineage with a positive and reliable information of historical homology, for each anatomical structure: when there are annotations for a same HOM ID and Uberon ID, but different taxon IDs, only the most likely and highest taxon is conserved, so that there is at most one line for a given HOM ID and Uberon ID.
+It thus provides for each anatomical structure the lineage in which it likely appeared.

 Indeed, the raw and summary annotations can capture evidence lines of homology for an anatomical structure at different taxonomical levels.
 For instance, there are evidence lines that the `urinary bladder` is homologous